-Italian interior design firm Hot Lab have created a bright layout with a selection of fashion-forward wood and fabric finishes.
+Italian interior design firm Hot Lab has created a bright layout with a selection of fashion-forward wood and fabric finishes.

 Owners can choose between three- and four-stateroom layouts.
-The three-stateroom layout places a master suite aft with a large berth on centerline.
-A VIP stateroom with queen berth is forward, with private access to a head that is shared with a portside double with upand-down berths.
+The three-stateroom layout places a master suite aft with a large berth on the centerline.
+A VIP stateroom with a queen berth is forward, with private access to a head that is shared with a portside double with up-and-down berths.

-The H60 has a lightweight hull with a closed-cell core and infused with vinylester resin, laid up with clear isophthalic gelcoat to monitor the infusion process.
-A bulbed fin keel reduces side slip and also provides the stiffness to carry a tall rig with commensurate sail area.
+The H60 has a lightweight hull with a closed-cell core and is infused with vinylester resin, laid up with a clear isophthalic gelcoat to monitor the infusion process.
+A bulbed fin keel reduces side slip and also provides the stiffness to carry a tall rig with a commensurate sail area.

 Hylas H60, a new level of interior design